PERFECT FOR THE DARK-SOUNDING GUITAR.

 Clean, clear, and articulate.
 The Sunbucker Blues will stay clean as it won’t break up as early as modern humbuckers, and you’ll find that it has a tight bottom end and a shimmery top end.
-Built with AlNicCo V and 42-gauge plain enamel wire, the Bluesbucker is a the instant solution to a dark-sounding humbucker in the Neck position.
+Built with AlNicCo V and 42-gauge plain enamel wire, the Sunbucker Blues is an instant solution to a dark-sounding humbucker in the Neck position.
 When playing clean, you’ll find that this pickup sings what you put into it: it’s extremely dynamic, clear, and warm.
 With distortion, you’ll find that the breakup is smooth and late, with a pronounced pick attack and pure-sounding plain strings and bright wound strings.
 We find that you’ll be able to get some nice blues and clean tones out of this pickup.

 - What’s the difference between this model and the Pure P.A.F.?
 The Sunbucker Blues is clearer and more articulate than the Pure P.A.F.
 You might find this model great in the neck, and a Pure P.A.F. in the bridge.

 - Can you Coil Tap this model?
 Yep!
 Choose 3-Conductor Lead and use our diagrams here.
 You may want to use a Partial Tap Resistor as this is a medium-output humbucker.

 - What Lead should I choose?
 If you have a Gibson style instrument with separate volume pots for each pickup, go with the Gibson Shielded Braided lead.
 If you have a Fender style instrument or coil tapping or phase reversing needs, go with 3-Conductor.
 If you want the maximum options, go with 4-Conductor.

 - What Output should I choose?
 Our most popular set is our 8K neck and our 9K bridge.
 If you want a stronger and darker tone, go with a higher output.
 If you want a clearer and more open tone, go with a lower output.